 The Anna-Monika Prize is awarded bi-annually to clinical and/or basic scientists who have made major contributions to the understanding of the underlining neurobiological mechanisms of depression and who have advanced the pharmacological options for affective disorders.
-In 2015, the Anna-Monika-Foundation was again privileged to honor two leading researchers for their groundbreaking work in the field.
+In 2017, the Anna-Monika-Foundation was again privileged to honour two leading researchers for their groundbreaking work in the field.

 Since its inception in 1965, the Anna-Monika-Foundation (http://www.anna-monika-stiftung.com) has achieved world-wide recognition within the scientific community dedicated to research in major depression.
 The major goal of the Foundation is to motivate researchers to participate in its bi-annual prize competition.
 To date, many outstanding researchers with significant contributions to scientific knowledge about depression have been identified and so honored.
 The list of laureates from Europe and the USA reads like a “Who’s Who” of prominent researchers in depression research giving the Anna-Monika-Prize wide spread international recognition.
 Respected scientists from around the world have contributed greatly to the success of the Foundation through their voluntary service as members of the Prize Jury.